Dr. Yanity's academic/PERSONAL website

 "Police, protest, pandemic and the end of the 9/11 era" -- Howard Bryant, ESPN

-Week 11: Militarism & Sport
+Week 13: American Exceptionalism, Patriotism & Sport

-What we will do in class: Discuss Paper #2.
-Watch "The Tillman Story."
+What we will do in class: Discuss Paper #2 and what patriotism has to do with sports

 What is due next session: Read the following: